nguyenvanxuanvu/nguyenvanxuanvu.github.io/content/posts/system-design-10k-tps.md

   - Preventing overloading resources
   - Helping to eliminate a single point of failure

-  In the previous section, we also talked about two concepts of scalability, then with load blancer: Load balancers can also help with horizontal scaling, improving performance and availability.
+  In the previous section, we also talked about two concepts of scalability, then with load balancer: Load balancers can also help with horizontal scaling, improving performance and availability.
 Scaling out using commodity machines is more cost efficient and results in higher availability than scaling up a single server on more expensive hardware, called Vertical Scaling.

   ![](/posts/load-balancing.png)
   (Source image: www.f5.com)